 - 148. Flood Risk The islands are a flooded landscape that was originally connected to Cornwall until around 10,000 years ago.
 The rising sea level created the islands of St Agnes, Annet and the Western Rocks at around 3000 BC.
 The other modern-day islands remained a single island until a period from around 1000 BC onwards.
 This process of inundation is ongoing, and the predicted rise in sea level varies from 15 cm to 60 cm over the next 75 years.
 As such, the islands are, and will remain, vulnerable to coastal flooding. - 149.
-Development will be permissible where it complies with the NPPF and national guidance, takes account of local evidence and strategies (including the Local Flood Risk Management Strategies (LFRMS) and the Shoreline Management Plans (SMP)), and incorporates appropriate mitigation.
-To assist in the process, the Environment Agency is mapping the islands in terms of flood risk zones. - 150.
-The LFRMS for the Isles of Scilly was published in 2017 and states that the primary flood risk for the islands will be from coastal flooding.
+Development will be permissible where it complies with the NPPF and national guidance, takes account of local evidence and strategies (including the Local Flood

+Risk Management Strategies (LFRMS) and the Shoreline Management Plans (SMP)), and incorporates appropriate mitigation.
+To assist in the process, the Environment Agency is mapping the islands in terms of flood risk zones.30

+- 150. The LFRMS for the Isles of Scilly was published in 201731 and states that the primary flood risk for the islands will be from coastal flooding.
 Coastal flooding occurs when the sea level rises above the level of coastal land.
 It is exacerbated by tidal movements, ground sea swell, strong winds or other extreme weather conditions, as well as low atmospheric pressure and/or heavy rainfall. - 151.
 The Isles of Scilly Climate Change Strategy 2011 indicates that the climate change impacts for the region include the likelihood of warmer, drier summers, milder, wetter winters, and rising sea levels.
 In addition, the area will be subject to more extremes, including increases in intense downpours, both in terms of volume and frequency; shorter return periods for high-water levels at the coast; storm surge levels being predicted to exceed current levels; as well as an increase of around 1 m in average annual offshore wave heights by 2080.
 High spring tides are predictable, but weather conditions can create storm surges and groundswell that add to the water levels.
-Future predictions indicate that the islands can expect an increased level of flood risk, due to a combination of rising sea levels (at a rate in the South West that is faster than the rest of the UK); more intense storm activity, with storm surge levels that exceed current levels; along with increased offshore wave heights.
+Future predictions indicate that the islands can expect an increased level of flood risk, due to a combination of rising sea levels (at a rate in the South West that is faster than the rest of the UK); more intense storm activity, with storm surge levels that exceed current levels; along with increased offshore wave heights. - 152.
+The higher frequency and ferocity of storm events will increase the severity and incidence of tidal flooding and the rates of coastal erosion.
+Given that it is not viable to continually raise the height of sea defences, the maintenance and strengthening of existing defences, both man-made and natural, will be important to protect property and critical infrastructure.
+The islands will need to adapt to flooding by developing effective mitigation and recovery measures. - 153.
+Historic flooding events have affected all of the inhabited islands in recent years, with certain areas known to be at greater risk than others.
+Within these areas, the LFRMS and SMP advocate a range of approaches, including taking no active intervention (NAI), holding the line (HTL), and managed realignment (MR).
+Areas known to be at a higher risk from coastal flooding and erosion are below the 5-metre contour (5 metres above Ordnance Datum, Newlyn), and are identified on the Policies Map of this Local Plan.
+Development proposals in these areas should be avoided where possible, or subject to a Flood Risk Assessment (FRA) as required by Policy SS7, to ensure that vulnerable uses are protected and risks mitigated.

-&lt;sup>31CE25 Flood Map for Planning
+30 CE25 Flood Map for Planning

-CE26 Local Flood Risk Management Strategy 2017
+31 CE26 Local Flood Risk Management Strategy 2017